 Partial dispositions.
-If you dispose of substantially all of an activity during your tax year, you may treat the part of the activity disposed of as a separate activity.
+If you dispose of substantially all of an activity during your tax year, you may be able to treat the part of the activity disposed of as a separate activity.
 See Partial dispositions under Grouping Your Activities, earlier.